 The Kwinana plant will use technology that already has a strong track record in Europe and meets strict environmental requirements.
 The thermally-treated waste heats water into steam to produce electricity, with metals recovered for recycling and other by-product materials suitable for reuse in the construction industry.

-The Kwinana plant is being developed by Phoenix Energy and Macquarie Capital and global fund manager DIF holds a majority equity stake.
-It is expected to employ around 800 workers during its three-year construction phase, and some 60 operations staff on an ongoing basis.
+The beginning of construction was officially marked in March 2019.
+The project is expected to employ around 800 workers during its three-year construction phase, and some 60 operations staff on an ongoing basis.

 Australians produce almost three tonnes of waste per person per year.
 While the priority is always a strong focus on recycling and organic waste management, there is still a considerable amount of household waste from red-lidded bins ending up as landfill, where it produces a large amount of emissions.